nicoalba/solana-demo/README.md

 # solana-demo

-This project is a basic Solana smart contract (program) built using Anchor with Rust-based tests.
+This project is a basic Solana smart contract (program) built with Anchor and a Rust template.
 It serves as a starting point for learning and experimenting with Solana development in a Linux environment using WSL2.

 ## Project overview